Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Kaeon FUSION for Beginners/1 - Your First Program/README.md

 After perfomring an operation and generating a value with D, it performs and operation with A and the value generated with B and D.

-It of course then move to JUMP, but after it performs an operationa and generates a value, it jumps to LAND instead of moving to E.
+It of course then moves to JUMP, but after it performs an operationa and generates a value, it jumps to LAND instead of moving to E.